 Removal of native vegetation not identified in the Native vegetation removal report endorsed by DELWP is a breach of the Procedure and will be considered unauthorised removal.
 It may be subject to compliance and enforcement action under the Planning and Environment Act 1987.

-Breaches by the electricity distributor may lead to the withdrawal, suspension or variation of the written agreement to rely on the Utility installations exemption.
+Breaches by the water service provider, including a failure to offset, may lead to the withdrawal, or variation of the written agreement to rely on the Utility installations exemption.